hasura/ndc-spec/specification/src/specification/queries/filtering.md

 Comparison operators compare columns to values.
 The column on the left hand side of any operator is described by a [`ComparisonTarget`](../../reference/types.md#comparisontarget), and the various cases will be explained next.

-The `name` property of `ComparisonTarget` is a [`ColumnSelector`](../../reference/types.md#columnselector), which can be either a string or an array of strings.
-If it is a string or a singleton array then it refers to a scalar-valued top-level column. `ColumnSelector`s with multi-valued arrays are only relevant for databases that support nested objects, e.g. MongoDB.
-If `name` is a multi-value array then the first element refers to an object-valued top-level column and the remaining elements specify a path to a scalar-valued field within a nested object within that column.
+The `name` property of `ComparisonTarget` refers to a column in either the current collection or a related collection (see below).
+If the `field_path` property is empty or not present then the target is the value of the named column.
+If `field_path` is non-empty then it refers to a path to a nested field within the named column.

 #### Referencing a column from the same collection